by Nebula Haze

 Growing Medical Marijuana for a Friend or Family Member

 A lot of people write to us because they want to try growing a high-CBD or other medical marijuana strain for a sick friend or relative.
-It's a very human, and very admirable trait to want to help people if we can, especially the people we love!
-Every time I hear from a concerned family member trying to do all they can, I think of how fortunate you have to be to have someone who cares so much!
+It’s a very human, and very admirable trait to want to help people if we can, especially the people we love!
+Every time I hear from a concerned family member trying to do all they can, I think of how fortunate someone is to have a person in their life who cares so much.

-I also feel a pang of sadness at how much of a task is ahead of someone thinking to jump into indoor growing without knowing what it entails.
-After deciding to try medical marijuana, often someone's initial plan is to start a whole grow operation, get a high-CBD strain, grow it, prepare it and then hope it actually does something.
-As admirable as this quest is, there are many possible points of failure.
+I also feel a pang of sadness at how much of a task there is ahead is for someone thinking to jump into indoor growing without knowing what it entails.
+After deciding to try medical marijuana, often someone’s initial plan is to start a whole grow operation, get a high-CBD strain, grow it, prepare it and then hope it actually does something.
+As commendable as this quest is, there are many possible points of failure.
 Anyone who tries to do this could be setting themselves up for a lot of possible heartache!

-Unless you enjoy growing cannabis just for the sake of it, I believe it's very important to try to confirm that cannabis will even do something for you or your friend or family member before you set off on a 4-month journey to grow it yourself.
+I believe it’s very important to try to confirm that cannabis will even do something for you or your friend or family member before you set off on a 4-month journey to grow it yourself.
 Try to get your hands on some high-CBD weed and test out the effects before investing in a grow set up.

 Further resources for medical marijuana patients